 For the most budget friendly tour of the Roman Forum – perfect if you have already visited the Colosseum and already have your tickets – click here.

 The Roma Pass is a fantastic option for those who want to see a number of different museums and historic sights in the city.
 There are different passes that you could opt for and in most cases you will have to go to the CoopCulture site to select a time-slot for your visit (and pay the €2 booking fee) for the various attractions included in the pass.

 Rome Tourist Card

-Contrary to all other pass options, this one includes the Sistine Chapel and Vatican Museums, as well as an audio-guide for the Pantheon, and a hop-on hop-off bus tour of Rome.
+Contrary to all other pass options, this one includes the Sistine Chapel and Vatican Museums, as well as a guided tour of St. Peter’s Basilica.